About Open Journal Systems

 OJS is flexible and scalable

-A single installation of OJS can support the operation of many journals.
+A single installation of OJS can support the operation of one or many journals.
 Each journal has its own unique URL as well as its own look and feel.
 OJS can enable a single editor to manage all aspects of a journal and the journal’s website, or OJS will support an international team of editors with diverse responsibilities for a journal’s multiple sections.

 OJS supports the principle of extending access